6 Unusual Builders Risk Coverages Not to Pass On

 Either way, it’s worth stepping back to consider the impact to your clients’ bottom line and your E&O.

-We interviewed SVP, Head of Product Underwriting Rachele Holden to explore six commonly overlooked coverages and why you should give them (and you) a chance to shine should a disaster happen.
-You can watch the interview or read it below.
+We interviewed SVP, Head of Product Underwriting Rachele Holden to explore six commonly overlooked coverages and why you should give them (and yourself) a chance to shine should a disaster happen.

 - Unsold Dwelling